TNL-Project/TNL/Documentation/UsersGuide/Graphs/ug_GraphAlgorithms.md

 \snippet Graphs/Algorithms/GraphExample_MaximalIndependentSet.cpp is mis induced edge predicate

-The `isMaximalIndependentSetIf` verifier overload checks a predicate-induced subgraph MIS:
+The predicate-based verifier variant constructs a SubGraph with a vertex predicate:

 \snippet Graphs/Algorithms/GraphExample_MaximalIndependentSet.cpp is mis if

-The `isMaximalIndependentSetIf` verifier overload combined with an edge predicate:
+The predicate + edge-predicate verifier variant constructs a SubGraph with both filters:

 \snippet Graphs/Algorithms/GraphExample_MaximalIndependentSet.cpp is mis if edge predicate